mmuller88/mmblog/content/cdk-cognito-eng/index.md

 The solution for me was to write a Mock Authentication Layer which simulates the exact behavior of the Cognito Authorizer.
 For this I used Middy.
 What Middy is and how exactly my solution looks like I will describe in the next sections.

 # Middy as Mock Auth Layer
 [Middy](https://github.com/middyjs/middy) is a simple framework for building layers in Lambda functions.
 With this framework it is possible to encapsulate all features that are not directly related to business logic in layers.
-In my case I want to implement a Mock Auth Layer that simulates the Cognito Authorisation.
+In my case I want to implement a Mock Auth Layer that simulates the Cognito authorization.
 This layer should be optionally switchable by environmental variables.

 The complete code for the Auth Layer can be found on [GitHub](https://github.com/mmuller88/alf-cdk/blob/master/src/util/mockAuthLayer.ts).